OSGeo/osgeo/marketing/branding/subbrands/README.md

 ## Instructions for Template Use

-Am adobe illustrator template has been provided for the generation of additional sub-brand logos, this has been converted to SVG for use in a wider range of applications.
+An Adobe illustrator template has been provided for the generation of additional sub-brand logos, this has been converted to SVG for use in a wider range of applications.

 To use the template you will need to: